461 Results

 Beginning Orchestra Camp: Gr.
 5Art, Theater, Music & CreativityBeginning orchestra camp for incoming 5th grade students in EPS.
 Learn the basics of playing the string instrument you've chosen for 5th grade orchestra!Youth Summer 2026 -

-Blooms: Spring Floral ArrangementLifelong LearningStep into the season of renewal with this beginner-friendly floral design class.
-We’ll explore the soft pastels and fresh textures of spring—think spring blooms.
-You’ll learn the basics of floral prep, color pairing, and creating a balanced arrangement that celebrates the joy of springtime.
-All flowers, tools, and materials are included—just bring your creativity!
-Jaime Harris, owner of Wildflower & Co., brings her passion for natural beauty and years of floral design experience to this hands-on workshop. www.wildflowerandcoflowers.comAdult Winter/Spring 2026 -
+Blooms-Flower Arranging for BeginnersLifelong LearningCelebrate the peak of the growing season in this beginner-friendly floral design class!
+We’ll dive into the bold colors and rich textures of a Minnesota summer—featuring locally grown favorites.
+You’ll learn the essentials of floral prep, how to play with summer palettes, and the secret to creating a lush, organic arrangement.
+All locally sourced flowers, tools, and materials are included—just bring your creativity.
+Jaime Harris, owner of Wildflower & Co., brings her passion for natural beauty and years of floral design experience to this hands-on workshop. www.wildflowerandcoflowers.comAdult Summer 2026 -

 WaitlistBluey's Summer Camp Adventure: Ages 3-5Preschool EnrichmentKids will be immersed in a week full of Bluey themed activities!
 The activities will integrate math, literacy, and motor skills.Youth Summer 2026 -